Om Shri GuruBhyo Namah. Jai Khyapa Parampara.

 Introduction to the Shri Kali Tandava Stotram

-Ma Kali in her fierce Tandava form - The Divine Mother as the all-consuming power of Transformation.
+Ma Kali in her fierce Tandava form - the Divine Mother as the all-consuming power of transformation.

 English Recitation Guide